 Is your laptop in the shop?
 There is a self-service locker with 24 laptops located in the Athenaeum 3rd floor living room area - across from the entrance to the library.
 Faculty, staff, and students must use their active Goucher ID card to borrow a laptop.

 Laptop Configurations and Software: These laptops are configured with the same software available in the Information Commons and do not require a login.

-Laptop Kiosk Terms and Conditions:
+Laptop Locker Terms and Conditions:

 Loss, Theft, and Damage

 If a laptop cannot be returned within 72 hours, for any reason, Public Safety will be notified.
 If the laptop is unable to be recovered, the borrower will be charged up to $1600 for the replacement of the laptop in addition to any accrued late fines.